-Prepping for the Snowball Fight
+Prepping for an Indoor Snowball Fight

 Having a snowball fight to practice comparing and contrasting skills does require a little prep work, but not much.

 1. Decide what two things you would like your students to compare and contrast.

 In my dog and cat example, I would create 4 different signs.
 One that said "Dogs," another sign that said "Cats," and the remaining two signs that said "Both Animals" and "Neither Animal."

 3. Post the Signs in different areas around the room (possibly the 4 corners).

 On a blank sheet of paper, write down a statement that corresponds to one of the signs you just created.

 Continue this process until you have at least one sheet of paper for each student.
 These will be your snowballs.

 If you decide to do this, then make sure the students use their best handwriting so that other students will easily be able to read their statement.
 Also, encourage the students to think creatively with their statements.
 Otherwise, you might have a lot of repeats!

-Having the Snowball Fight
+Classroom Management Tips for Having a Snowball Fight

 1. Make sure each student has a snowball with a statement on it.

-When you say "Go" (or something slightly more creative), they will begin throwing the snowballs at each other.
+When you say "Go" (or something slightly more creative), have students begin throwing the snowballs at each other.
 Make sure students understand that they should walk (no running) and use a calm voice (no screaming).
-Whenever you stay "Freeze," students must freeze IMMEDIATELY.
+Whenever you stay "Freeze," students should freeze IMMEDIATELY.

 Then, you will have the students open up the snowball, read the statement, and stand next to the sign that it corresponds to.

 After students stand next to the correct sign, it is very easy to have students re-crumple their snowball and repeat the game.
 Chances are, the students will get a different statement to think about after the next snowball fight.

 And as a bonus, most of the students were absolutely EXHAUSTED after a couple of rounds, and would sit still and quiet for a little while after the snowball fights.

-Assessing the Snowball Fight
+Assessing this Snowball Fight Activity